How principals can boost teacher morale (Blog image)

 Consider asking your team, as a part of your school climate survey, what they are most interested in or most eager to learn more about, during the coming school year.
 You may want to consider a choice-based model, where teachers have options for which areas interest them the most.
 Teachers need engaging learning experiences, too!

 Nearpod makes professional development easy by offering our own PD experiences as well as PD ideas you can create and customize yourself.
-Twice a year, you can invite your teachers to Nearpod’s Camp Engage, a virtual PD experience, where teachers can learn best practices to maximize engagement, flexibility, and instruction with Nearpod while building their professional learning networks.
+Twice a year, you can invite your teachers to Nearpod’s Camp Engage, a FREE virtual PD event, where teachers can learn best practices to maximize engagement, flexibility, and instruction with Nearpod while building their professional learning networks.
+Choose from 40+ sessions designed for educators of all experience levels and featuring expert-led sessions to help you deliver impactful instruction.

 9. Build collegiality